A Touch of Brimstone: Reception and influence

-The series received the highest UK viewing figures for any episode of The Avengers, attracting an estimated 8.4 million viewers, which made it the fifth most-viewed programme of that week.
+The episode received the highest UK viewing figures for any episode of The Avengers, attracting an estimated 8.4 million viewers, which made it the fifth most-viewed programme of that week.
 Michael Billington wrote in The Stage that the episode had "just the right mixture of extravagance and menace".
 He praised the lead actors, calling Macnee's playing of Steed "unimprovable", describing Wyngarde's part an "immaculate performance", and saying that although Rigg's portrayal of Emma Peel has received a mixed reception, he felt that she had "made a definable character out of Emma Peel, sometimes without much help from the scriptwriters".

-The episode is known for the scene in which Peel dons a kinky "Queen of Sin" costume (which Rigg designed herself), complete with a dog collar with three-inch spikes, whalebone corset, and high leather boots.
+The episode is known for the scenes in which Peel wears a kinky "Queen of Sin" costume (which Rigg designed herself), complete with a dog collar with three-inch spikes, whalebone corset, and high leather boots.
 Rigg also carried a large snake.
 The members of the Hellfire Club have been described as engaging in "uninhibited debauchery".
 Towards the end of the episode, Cartney, wielding a whip, confronts Peel.
 Clemens recalled in 2000 that there had been "four or five" lashes of the whip in the final cut.
-The full scene was included on a 1993 video release from Lumiere Pictures, from James Chapman counted "up to 12 cracks" but noted that at no point was the whip seen to have made contact with Peel.
+The full scene was included on a 1993 video release from Lumiere Pictures, from which the media historian James Chapman counted "up to 12 cracks" but noted that at no point was the whip seen to have made contact with Peel.
 Due to the content, the episode was not broadcast when The Avengers aired on American network television; it did air on British television, but with the whipping scene edited down to one crack of the whip in some ITV regions.
 The full scene was included on a 1993 video release from Lumiere Pictures.